Written by Dr. Stalin Ramprakash

 It is an inherited sort of iron deficiency that appears in the form of strangely shaped RBCs.
 It can also be described as a kind of hemoglobinopathy.

-It is another type of inherited anemia with unusual RBCs.
+It is another type of inherited anemia where there is a defect in making the red pigment hemoglobin with unusual RBCs.

 This happens when the bone marrow fails to produce blood cells.